 Filmpoem was founded by artist Alastair Cook in 2010 and is dedicated to the filming of words; based in the world festival capital of Edinburgh, Filmpoem has grown to become an international poetry, film, festival and workshop project.
 The combination of film and poetry is an attractive one.
 For the poet, perhaps a hope that the filmmaker will bring something to the poem: a new audience, a visual attraction, the laying of way markers; for the filmmaker, a fixed parameter to respond to, the power of a text sparking the imagination with visual connections and metaphor.

-Filmpoem director Alastair Cook invited Makar Liz Lochhead, the National Poet of Scotland, to read three of Robert Burns’s poems and together with Italian composer Luca Nasciuti they have created three beautiful interpretations of some of Burns’s most loved works: A Man’s a Man for a’ That (above), Such a Parcel of Rogues in a […] read more
+Filmpoem director Alastair Cook invited the National Poet of Scotland (our Makar) Liz Lochhead to read three Robert Burns poems.
+Together with Italian composer Luca Nasciuti, Liz and Alastair have created three beautifully crafted interpretations of some of Burns’s most loved works. read more

 All images and films copyright Alastair Cook 2015 unless expressly indicated otherwise.